 Word of the hot springs gradually spread across Europe but the biggest boon came in the 17th century when Mary of Modena, wife of James II, was unable to produce an heir.
 Her doctors recommended a trip to Bath.
 She took their advice and within a year gave birth to a healthy boy.
 Charlotte chuckled at this point and added, “As a quick aside, I’m told that the King had Syphilis, therefore the chances of the boy being his are remote.
 So she did a very good Catholic duty and produced a son and heir, but it wasn’t actually a son and heir.”
 Meanwhile, William and Mary from the Netherlands arrived to rule Britain; the bastard heir never sat upon the throne but the legend of Bath’s miracle waters spread far and wide.

-Why these hot waters spring forth in Bath still remains something of a mystery.
+Why these hot waters well up in Bath still remains something of a mystery.
 The area is not volcanic in nature; there are no plate tectonics at work.
 The geology is like a twisted sheet of paper that has opened cracks in the rock, allowing groundwater to seep far down into the earth.
 Heated by the molten core, pressure builds up and forces the water back to the top.
 Because the geology is so complicated around Bath, over the past twenty years geologists have sent heat-sensing probes down but they are always lost before they can find the source of Bath’s three springs.

 At the end of the Roman Bath tour visitors are invited to “take the waters.”
 I drank a glass of the vile tasting stuff on the off chance that the legend was true, but to actually bathe in the waters I had to visit Thermae Bath Spa.
 Earlier, Charlotte had explained that there are actually three springs.
 The ancient Roman Baths are built over one and a second is hidden beneath a sewer cover in the middle of a side street.
-A third is the source of the water for the spa.
+A third is the source of the water for the Thermae spa in Bath.
 It wells up in the Cross Bath, smallest of the thermal baths, which is available for exclusive use by up to 12 people.
 Though it appears modern, beneath the floor lies an 18th century bathing pool and, in the far corner, an old Roman well.
 This place where ancient Britons worshiped the goddess Sul has been acknowledged as an official sacred site and regular ceremonies are still conducted to bless the water.

 The spring water is also pumped to the spa’s open-air roof top pool and their indoor Minerva Bath.
 I chose to spend the majority of my time in the latter, following a blissful deep-tissue massage that used coconut oil and warm bamboo sticks to release muscles perpetually knotted from carrying a backpack crammed with 25 pounds of electronic equipment.
 I laid back in the warm water, closed my eyes, and let the gentle current carry me wherever it wanted.
 Every so often I paddled into the whirlpool and let the jets work on my shoulders and lower back.
 I even made an occasional foray into Aromatherapy steam rooms infused with aromatic essences such as lotus flower or eucalyptus mint.
 Though I was invited to eat in the on-site Springs Café & Restaurant, I simply could not tear myself away long enough to do so.